yiisoft/config/README.md

 }
 ```

-In the above example the mapping keys are config group names and the values are configuration files.
+In the above example the mapping keys are config group names and the values are configuration files and references to another configs.
 The file paths are relative to the [source-directory](#source-directory), which by default is the path where composer.json is located.